 Men's Volleyball History

-Pepperdine's most successful program has made the NCAA Championships event on 15 occasions, including seven times over the past 13 years.
+Pepperdine's most successful program has made the NCAA Championship event on 15* occasions, including six* times over the past 16 years.
 The Waves' five NCAA championships (1978, 1985, 1986, 1992, 2005) are the second most of any school in the country and account for five of the nine NCAA titles that Pepperdine has won as a school.

-Pepperdine has finished in the top six of the final AVCA poll for the past 14 consecutive seasons (1997-2010).
+Pepperdine has finished in the top six of the final AVCA poll in 17 of the last 19 seasons beginning in 1997.

-Forty-one different Waves have earned All-American honors a total of 73 times, including 41 first-team selections since 1977.
-Pepperdine has claimed a National Player of the Year award in eight different seasons, including seven of the last 13 years.
-Six athletes have earned the honor from the American Coaches Volleyball Association, more than any other school since the AVCA began issuing the award in 1991.
+Fifty-two different Waves have earned All-American honors a total of 97 times, including 45 first-team selections since 1977.
+Pepperdine has claimed a National Player of the Year award in nine different seasons, including eight of the last 18 years.
+Five different athletes have earned the honor from the American Coaches Volleyball Association on six occasions, more than any other school since the AVCA began issuing the award in 1991.

 The men's volleyball program played its inaugural season in 1971 under the direction of coach Moo Park.